Million Dollar Highway and Hiking in Ouray

 More great places for camping in Ouray and nearby:

-Never camped in Colorado before?
+Never camped in the Rocky Mountains before?
 Check out our Guide to Camping in Colorado.

-Camping in Ouray, as well as hiking, hot springs, off-roading and many more outdoor pursuits, make it easy to see why this town along the Million Dollar Highway claims to be the outdoor recreation capital of Colorado.
+Camping and hiking in Ouray, plus all the hot springs, off-roading and more outdoor pursuits, make it easy to see why this town along the Million Dollar Highway claims to be the outdoor recreation capital of our centennial state.

 YOU MAY ALSO WANT TO READ: